dyllandry/retired-portfolio-site/readme.md

 description | string | Description to appear in lists. | featured date | string | Date of the post. | blog subCategory | string | Subcategory of post to appear in list, e.g. tutorial, opinion, etc. | blog

+## Notable Project Characteristics
+1. Adding more posts is relatively easy and the necessary build pipeline is integrated with webpack.
+The workflow is not easy enough for non-developers to follow, though that wasn't one of my goals.
+The remaining complexity lets me do some detailed editing that wouldn't otherwise be possible with what more simplified workflows I can currently think of.
+1. The design is clean and simple, though I might restructure how navigation works.
+My efforts to simplify the site's information onto one page and my navigation bar design ended up creating an unintuitive experience.
+1. While this is a neat custom static site build pipeline I made, and it was great as a learning tool, maintaining it and adding additional features is time consuming.
+Next time, I'd rather implement a prexisting CMS and static page builder so I can focus my time on more unique features than static site building itself.